theroyalwedesign/interfacevision.github.com/technology.md

 In SIP, we don't really pass external information into a system.
 Instead, we "pull" that information into a system.
 How do we do this?

-Traditionally, properties contain information internal to a system (object/class/module/etc.).
-However, within SIP, a property can also contain a reference to external information.
+Traditionally, properties contain information internal to a system (object/class/module/etc.) and external information is provided via methods with parameters.
+However, within SIP, a property can contain a reference to external information.

-These "references" are actually a specific type of system/ which is able to locate information contained within [Composite Centric Memory (CCM)](#id-composite-centric-memory).
-We call these locators and each locator is able to find information within a given data structure.
+This "reference" is actually a specific type of system/class which is able to locate information contained within [Composite Centric Memory (CCM)](#id-composite-centric-memory).
+We call these locators and each locator is able to find information within an associated data structure.
+For example, a HashTable would have a HashTableLocator.

 Want to know more?

 * [Locators](http://blog.interfacevision.com/technology/locators/) - Explains how locators are used to find information within CCM.

 #### How Do We Initialize A System?
-Constructors are specialised method and we don't have any methods so we don't use constructors (Every class still has one implicit constructor which is called during run-time.
+Constructors are a type of method which means we don't use them (Every class still has one implicit constructor which is called during run-time.
 We just don't use constructors to initialize the properties of an instance).
 In a way this makes sense.
 Users drag and drop, within the development environment, a system to create a new instance.

 We store and load all of these "hooked up" instances in a configuration file using [serialization](http://en.wikipedia.org/wiki/Serialization).
+An example of just such a configuration is shown in [Source-1.5](#id-s1-5)

+It is possible to code the initialization as shown in [Source-1.3](#id-s1-3).

 ### Example Configuration Internal Information
 Let’s say we want to add two integers.
 We create an Add class (system) with two properties as shown [(2)](#id-2):